Automatic Text Extractive Summarization Based on Graph and Pre-trained Language Model Attention: Introduction

 \section{Introduction}

-Text summarization task has been increasingly more attention recently thanks to the development of nature language processing.
-The goal of such task aims at contracting the text and generating the key phrases automatically.
-Comparing with abstractive summarization which generates the text with unstable readability, extractive summarization copy the salient sentences from the text and that usually gain higher scores on the evaluation index.
+As a major task of breakthrough, automatic text summarization has attracted more and more attention recently thanks to the development of deep learning and artificial intelligence.
+It aims at contracting a piece of text into a summary or an abstract automatically.
+In general, there are two kinds of methods for automatic text summarization.
+The first kind of methods are abstractive summarization methods which generate a summary directly from the text.
+But their results are not so satisfactory, being unstable and unreadable.
+However, the second kind of methods are extractive summarization methods which can extract some salient sentences from the text so that the results are more stable and readable, usually gain the higher scores on the evaluation index.

-The selected sentences in extractive summarization ensure the summary text is meaningful and informative.
-Although that inevitably contains redundant information which irrelevant to the text, the text still represents the key idea from a long text.
-Moreover, the extractive model can be view as a multi-label classification model, which is more effective for training due to fewer parameter and relatively simple structure.
+In fact, the extracted or selected sentences through an extractive summarization method ensure that the summary is meaningful and informative.
+Although the summary may contain certain redundant information, it can represent the key ideas for the whole text.
+Moreover, an extractive summarization method can be considered as a multi-label classfier, which is more effective on training due to the fewer parameter and relatively simple structure.

-Currently, nature language processing (NLP) based on neural network has become the mainstream, with several works \cite{see2017get,Cheng2016,nallapati2016summarunner}, show their outstanding results.
-Especially, the Transformer\cite{vaswani2017attention} and attention\cite{bahdanau2014neural} model performer extraordinary ability to extract the features within text, making a breakthrough in all evaluation indexes on various NLP task.
-Such approach has been adapted in summarization tasks, and experiments show that attention structure represents the text with rich semantic information.
-Moreover, the pre-training language model based on attention \cite{radford2019language,devlin2018bert,liu2019roberta}, collect the text information through unsupervised learning, with properly fine-tuning training, we can use limited computation resources to reach high-quality results.
+Currently, Natural Language Processing (NLP) with neural network architecture has become the mainstream, with several outstanding results \cite{see2017get,Cheng2016,nallapati2016summarunner}.
+Especially, the Transformer\cite{vaswani2017attention} and attention mechanism \cite{bahdanau2014neural} play extraordinary performance to extract the features within the text, making a breakthrough in all evaluation indexes on various NLP tasks.
+Such an approach has been already adapted in text summarization task, and the experiments demonstrate that attention mechanism can locate the text with rich semantic information.
+Moreover, the pre-training language model based on attention mechanism \cite{radford2019language,devlin2018bert,liu2019roberta} can collect the text information in a mode of unsupervised learning, with properly fine-tuning training, we can use limited computation resources to reach high-quality results.